Magheralin Village F.C.

 Magheralin Village Football Club, referred to as Magheralin Village, or simply Magheralin, is an intermediate-level football club based in Magheralin, County Down, Northern Ireland.
 Magheralin play in the Mid-Ulster Football League.
+They are a part of the Mid-Ulster Football Association.
+They are nicknamed "the ducks".

 The club was founded in 2017 by Magheralin locals, and they play their home games at Dromore Leisure Centre on Lurgan Road, Dromore.
 The club competes in the Irish Cup.
 Magheralin Village have reserves team that play in the Mid Ulster Reserves League.

 Magheralin's derby rivals are Moira Albion F.C.

 Colours, culture and badge

 Magheralin Village play in blue and white, with their away colours being orange and black.

-The badge features Magheralin church tower, and ducks, a tribute to the song Ducks of Magheralin, with its namesake coming form local weavers that used duck grease as lubrication for their looms.
+The badge features Magheralin church tower, and ducks, a tribute to the song Ducks of Magheralin, with its namesake coming from local weavers that used duck grease as lubrication for their looms.
 Magheralin Village F.C. hold an annual Duck Race.